huijing/slides/yglf-2017/README.md

 Chinese typefaces are extremely challenging to create, simply due to the volume of glyphs required.
 The average number of glyphs for a Chinese system font clocks in at around 35,000 glyphs, give or take a couple thousand.

-Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries as very few independent type designers have the bandwidth for that.
+Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries as very few independent type designers have the bandwidth to do that.

 Language and writing has allowed human beings to communicate ideas and record history for thousands of years.
 And we've written on almost anything we could get our hands on.